 Ofsted, Piccadilly Gate, Store Street, Manchester, M1 2WD telephone no. 0300 123 1231.

 All issues relating to safeguarding must be made known to the Designated Safeguarding Lead who is Alison Vickers.
-The safeguarding deputies are Hannah Marsh, Helen Hodgkinson and Claire Whiteley.
+The safeguarding deputies are Hannah Marsh and Claire Whiteley.
 The staff are available at all times to listen to concerns about your child or any other child in the group.
 At all times we practice confidentiality, but we retain the right to discuss any area of concern with other agencies.
-From time to time, children will make a disclosure whilst at Wizz Kids and under the Safeguarding Guidelines we have to take any such event seriously and seek advice.
+Children may make a disclosure whilst at Wizz Kids and under the Safeguarding Guidelines we have to take any such event seriously and seek advice.

 All suspicions of staff abuse will be dealt with following set procedures.
 If you have any concerns regarding Safeguarding issues including staff behaviour and wish to speak to someone other the DSL or deputies you can contact our safeguarding representative on the committee – Amy Wright, 07834161837, email firstname.lastname@example.org or you can contact her via the committees email – email@example.com